-2. Arco della Pace – The “Arch of Peace”, a recently restored piece of Milan’s history, is one of Milan’s most stunning, but off-the-beaten path, treasures.
+2. Arco Della Pace – The “Arch of Peace”, a recently restored piece of Milan’s history, is one of Milan’s most stunning, but off-the-beaten-path, treasures.
 The arch is made of marble and decorated with horse-drawn carriage chariots.
-It was constructed as a tribute for Napolean’s victories.
+It was constructed as a tribute to Napolean’s victories.

 4. Acquario Civico is a stunning building that houses more than 100 species of fish.
 It features a large statue of Neptune the god of the ocean.
 Every day, except Mondays, the aquarium is open to all visitors.
 Entry is free.
 The large tanks of Mediterranean and rare fish are worth a visit, as well as the video presentations.

 5. Torre Branca: Although it may look ordinary from the ground, the Torre Branca is anything but!
 The tower is one of Milan’s tallest buildings and offers spectacular views of Milan.

 You can see Parco Sempione (Milan’s cathedral), the Duomo (Milan’s cathedral) as well as the modern skyscrapers of the city.
 On clear days, you may even be able to see the mountains beyond Milan.
 If you are looking for stunning nighttime views of Milan, the tower can be reached from the ground floor at EUR4 and is open until midnight.
 (Check the opening hours before you go!)

 6. Palazzo dell’Arte: Originally built to house the International Exhibition of Decorative Arts for a permanent period, the “Palace of the Arts”, now houses the Triennale Design Museum.
 Some exhibits feature contemporary art, architecture, and design, while others offer free entry.